hackclub/hackclub/workshops/pico-8/README.md

 ![](assets/coordinate_grid.png)

 ### Variables
-Right now our "game" is a little boring, as the ghost isn't moving at all.
+Right now our "game" is a little boring, as the player isn't moving at all.
 The reason behind this is that we're always giving it the same coordinates.
 The solution?
 Variables.
 Variables are essentially little boxes that allow you to store a value, like a number.
 ```lua
 x = 3